-Xbox Music officially introduced by Microsoft, Android and iOS apps plannedAlex Wagner - Deputy Managing Editor, News Desk
+Xbox Music officially introduced by Microsoft, Android and iOS apps plannedAlex Wagner - Editorial Director of News and Content

 It looks like there will soon be a new entrant into the streaming music arena, as Microsoft has officially taken the wraps off of its new Xbox Music service.
 Touted as an "all-in-one music service," Xbox Music will offer a catalog of 30 million tracks and will allow users to listen to music for free (with ads) on Windows 8 products, and there will also be a paid tier that will allow for playback on the Xbox 360 and Windows Phone 8 devices for $9.99 per month.
 Along with streaming music, Xbox Music users will be able to create playlists or Pandora-like artist stations and purchase tracks that they'd like to keep.
 A cloud locker storage feature is also planned.